Everything You Need to Know About Sustainable Fashion

 7. Circular Fashion

-Circular Fashion is another great example of sustainable fashion.
+Circular fashion is another excellent example of sustainable fashion.

 The term describes ‘closed-loop’ systems, or manufacturing approaches aiming to recover discarded materials and waste and reintegrate them into production.